The Infertility Gal

 I have since got to have a virtual meet-up and help the Founder of Mealistik Sowmiya do a deep dive into her app which she is developing alongside AI technology.

-Sowmiya has an IT background and has been developing an app which is primarily focused on women who would like to gain back control of their chronic illnesses such as Endometriosis, PCOS etc by way of tracking sleep, moods, nutrition, blood results, period cycle and flow, weight, hydration, supplements even down to producing PDF documents to hand to the doctor when you visit the GP.
+Sowmiya has an IT background and has been developing an app which is primarily focused on women who would like to gain back control of their chronic illnesses such as Endometriosis, PMOS etc by way of tracking sleep, moods, nutrition, blood results, period cycle and flow, weight, hydration, supplements even down to producing PDF documents to hand to the doctor when you visit the GP.

 There are currently no other apps on the market which are so in-depth in focus for women who are living with chronic health conditions.
-When I was diagnosed with PCOS at the GP surgery I was told to monitor my weight, ‘go on metformin’, exercise and eat right and then left to figure the rest out.
+When I was diagnosed with PMOS at the GP surgery I was told to monitor my weight, ‘go on metformin’, exercise and eat right and then left to figure the rest out.
 There was no other real support and this is where Sowmiya’s app is going to be a massive bridging point, not to give medical advice but to help offer in-depth insights into your chronic health journey.

 I am excited for the launch of ‘Mealistik’ and will be cheering Sowmiya on all the way from England.
-Mealistik is an app which I wish I had years ago when I was first diagnosed with PCOS and I would deffinatly encourage you to go and check it out if you are living with a chronic illness.
+Mealistik is an app which I wish I had years ago when I was first diagnosed with PMOS and I would deffinatly encourage you to go and check it out if you are living with a chronic illness.

 If you are interested to look over the prototype of the app or have any suggestions as to what you would like to see to aid women living with chronic health conditions then please reach out.